I’m writing a book called 52 Week Season featuring a hunting or fishing experience for each week of the year.

 Week 24.
 Tarpon

 Some of the best tarpon guides have some of the best accents.
 Capt.
 Jack Brady fits the bill, but he doesn't speak with the Caribbean patois or islander Spanglish that so many tarpon anglers are accustomed to.
 Capt.
 Brady has the distinct dialect of his native Eastern Shore community of Oyster, Virginia -- or arster, as he says -- where he's lived for over 80 years.
+It was off Wreck Island that Capt.
+Jack Brady caught his first tarpon, the same year that Hemingway was fishing with Castro.

 “Over here on the seaside, they get here in June, and stay until two northeast winds come in September,” says Shore angling legend Capt.
 Brady. “when they disappear, you have no idea where they're going.
 They're like a ghost!”